Rand2AI/Rand2AI/README.md

 ![](./newz.gif) Nov 2021 - Our paper, namely *3D Interactive Segmentation with Semi-Implicit Representation and Active Learning* by Jingjing Deng and Xianghua Xie is accepted by IEEE Transactions on Image Processing.

 ## Publication
+### 2021
+1. Jingjing Deng and Xianghua Xie, 3D Interactive Segmentation with Semi-Implicit Representation and Active Learning, IEEE Transactions on Image Processing, 2021.
+(Accepted)

 ## Soft/Hard-wares